dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 ##### Customizing Apply Button Callback

-The `onFinish` callback is triggered after the user's corrections have been applied.
+The `onFinish` callback triggers after the user's corrections have been applied.
 For example, the code below displays the corrected image in a `resultContainer` after the user clicks "Apply":

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({